DT’s top end gear gets the glory, but this tight, all-round set is a great way to get Swiss quality at an affordable price.

-Despite having just 28 spokes front and rear, there’s no disturbing ﬂex or drunken staggering when you put the boot in through off-camber terrain, random rubble or hard corners.
+They’re average in terms of weight at 804g front and 1022g rear, despite having only 28 spokes each, and they really stood out in terms of stiffness when we got aggressive with them.
+There’s no disturbing ﬂex or drunken staggering when you put the boot in through off-camber terrain, random rubble or hard corners.

 Style-wise, they look more expensive than they are, coming with smart, padded wheel bags to help keep your car boot/back room/understairs cupboard tidy.